cornershopcreative-archive/plugin_thumbnail-field/readme.txt

 == Changelog ==

+= 1.0.2 =
+Changing authorship credit and implementing plugin icon for WP >= 4.0

 = 1.0 =
 Initial release, includes got the_ and get_ versions of functions and support for meta fields.